Smoked Salmon, Dill, and Goat Cheese Quiche

 3 Preheat oven to 375°F. Heat oil in a small skillet on medium heat.
 Add the shallots and cook until translucent, a couple minutes, remove from heat.
-Whisk eggs in a medium bowl, whisk in milk, cream, dill, lemon zest, and black pepper.
+Whisk eggs in a medium bowl.
+Whisk in goat cheese.
+Whisk in milk, cream, dill, lemon zest, and black pepper.
+Whisk in the shallots.

 4 Line the bottom of the quiche crust with half of the smoked salmon.
 Pour half of the egg/cheese/milk/cream mixture over the salmon in the quiche shell.
 Layer down the remaining salmon, and pour the remaining egg/milk/cream mixture over it.